Education and learning

 Children’s centres

 It could also be well worth a try making enquiries at the Sure start children’s centres nearest to you.
-Click icon for Grantham centres or Wider area to find it.
+Click icon for Grantham centres or Wider area to find more of them.

 They do not always seem to advertise all their services on-line and selected centres have quite a bit to offer pre-school children with additional needs, so it might be worth making a phone call.